oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 SD-JWT is equivalent to an issuer-signed W3C Verifiable Credential (VC).
 Issuer-Issued Disclosures object is sent alongside a VC.

-SD-JWT-Disclosure is equivalent to a holder-signed W3C Verifiable Presentation (VP).
+Holder-Selected Disclosures JWT is equivalent to a holder-signed W3C Verifiable Presentation (VP).

-SD-JWT-Disclosure as a VP contains a `verifiableCredential` claim inside a `vp` claim that is a string array of an SD-JWT as a VC using JWT compact serialization.
+Holder-Selected Disclosures JWT as a VP contains a `verifiableCredential` claim inside a `vp` claim that is a string array of an SD-JWT as a VC using JWT compact serialization.

 Below is a non-normative example of an SD-JWT represented as a verifiable credential encoded as JSON and signed as JWS compliant to [@VC_DATA].